ShipSoft/FairShip/field/README.md

 2) CopyMap

 ```
-CopyMap MapLabel MapToCopy x0 y0 z0
+CopyMap MapLabel MapToCopy x0 y0 z0 [phi theta psi]
 ```

-where MapToCopy is the name of the (previously defined) map to be copied, with the new co-ordinate offset specified by the values x0,y0,z0 (cm).
+where MapToCopy is the name of the (previously defined) map to be copied, with the new co-ordinate offsets specified by the values x0, y0 and z0 (cm), as well as the optional Euler rotation angles phi, theta and psi (degrees), corresponding to rotations about the z, new x and new z axis, in that order.
 Note that this will reuse the field map data already stored in memory.

 3) [Uniform](https://root.cern.ch/doc/master/classTGeoUniformMagField.html)